Does Your Waterfront Property have a Natural Edge?

 - A personalized planting plan, including photos of selected planting areas and ideal plant species;

-- A free Stewardship Manual to ensure that the newly planted vegetation thrives in the first few years of establishment and growth; and,
+- Free resources to ensure that the newly planted vegetation thrives in the first few years of establishment and growth; and,

 - Follow-up and support with your new plants.